gridbugs/gridbugs.org/_posts/2020-06-16-roguelike-tutorial2020-part1.md

 This creates a new graphical context for running chargrid applications.
-Chargrid is designed with the aim of being able to define an application which can run in a window (as we are doing now), a unix terminal, or a web page.
-For each of these _frontends_, there is a `Context` type which knows all the frontend-specific details, and knows how to take an implementation of the `chargrid::app::App` trait (see below) and run it by feeding it input from the keyboard and mouse, and allowing it to render its output to the screen.
+Chargrid is designed with the aim of being able to define an application which can run in a window (as we are doing now), a unix terminal, or a web browser.
+For each of these "frontends", there is a `Context` type which knows all the frontend-specific details, and knows how to take an implementation of the `chargrid::app::App` trait (see below) and run it by feeding it input from the keyboard and mouse, and allowing it to render its output to the screen.

-As its name suggests, chargrid allows you to render a grid of characters, get input from the keyboard and mouse, and not much else.
 The graphical context is configured using a `ContextDescriptor` which specifies the following details about how to render a grid of characters in a window:
 - `font_bytes`: which font to use to render characters